 Family is the foundation of life and the basic unit of society which is traditionally composed of a parent and their children.
 It is where people usually experienced “firsts” in their lives – first joy, pain, love, and other kinds of emotions.
 A family can be the source of strength or weakness of an individual.
 It can be one’s strength because it gives the motivation to fulfill our dreams and goals in life – or weakness because it makes us down if problems are experienced by any of the family members.
-And one big hurdle that a family has to experience would be having a family member who has a physical disability.
+And one big hurdle that a family has to experience would be having a family member who has a physical disability, or if you feel like you married the wrong person.

 People who are suffering from physical disability are likely to live in discomfort and probably from depression knowing that they cannot live normally just like others.
 And they certainly need someone to take care of them too.
 They would need someone to run errands for them like going for check-ups, transportation, cooking, and other essentials needed to live a normal life.
 Being in this situation can really be a burden to some family members.
 Others may tend to run away from the responsibility to get away with the situation.
 But this is also a way to test one’s love and commitment to his or her family.